 - 10.2.2.
 These children will be given top priority for more intensive support across a range of partners. - 10.2.3.
 All our SA children and their parents will be supported through an action plan.
 The plan may include: - Allocation of additional support through a mentor or key worker - Individual incentive programmes - Participation in group activities around raising attendance. - 10.2.4.
-All SA cases are also automatically made known to the local authority to agree a joint approach by Miss S Ferguson, Attendance Officer (maternity cover). - 10.2.5.
+All SA cases are also automatically made known to the local authority to agree a joint approach by Miss R Carnall, Attendance Officer. - 10.2.5.
 The data in relation to SA cases will also be made known to the academy's education director and the governing body.